Congratulations on your pregnancy!!! I am so happy for you and only wish you the best in your pregnancy journey.

 If you had drunk alcohol before you knew you were pregnant, it is best to quit to decrease the risk of harm to your unborn child.

 If you need help quitting alcohol while you are pregnant, try contacting the below organizations that I’ve got from the American Pregnancy Association

 National Clearinghouse for Alcohol & Drug Information (800-729-6686)

 7. Start eating healthy (If you weren’t already)

 If you were like me, eating out often and tons of junk food, then stop.
 It is time to start eating healthier with food rich in folic acid and iron.
-One thing you can do, if you don’t already, is start cooking meals and delicious recipes from your home!
+One thing you can do, if you don’t already, starts cooking meals and delicious recipes from your home!
 Make sure you get enough fruits, leafy green vegetables, and meat to ensure you get enough iron and folic acid.

 8. Learn what foods to Avoid

 - Deli meats or cold cuts – such meats could be contaminated with listeria which may infect the baby.
-If its something you are craving while you are pregnant, try reheating the meat until it is steaming.
-If you go to a deli, ask the sandwich artist toast your sandwich enough so that the meat is steaming.
+If it’s something you are craving while you are pregnant, try reheating the meat until it is steaming.
+If you go to a deli, ask the sandwich artist to toast your sandwich enough so that the meat is steaming.
 This will ensure your risk of listeria is low.

 - Fish – While fish may be safe, opt for fish that is low in mercury.

 There are actually many foods that you should avoid during your pregnancy.
 I will create a list of what foods you should be avoiding while you are pregnant in a separate post.